natnunez1996/CardTracker-Frontend/README.md

 ### Hostings

-- AWS Amplify (Free for 12 months)
+- AWS Amplify for FrontEnd (Free for 12 months)
 - Cyclic for Backend

 ### Special Thanks.